Hyperhidrosis: treating excessive sweating

 Higher strength aluminium salts (up to 50%), and topical glutaraldehyde or formaldehyde are an option for those who do not respond to other treatments.

-Specialist treatments and surgery
+Specialist treatments and surgery for excessive sweating hyperhidrosis

 Botox